 at Washington University in St. Louis

-Our Mission is to ask and answer critical, questions in identifying why and how cancer metastasizes.
-We do this by conducting innovative and advanced research in a welcoming and supportive research environment.
+Our Mission is to ask and answer critical questions in identifying why and how cancer metastasizes.
+We do this by conducting innovative and advanced research in a welcoming, inclusive, and supportive research environment.

-Our Research focus is to study the basic mechanisms of regulatory RNAs including non-protein coding genes called long non-coding RNAs (lncRNAs) to target them and use them for new cancer treatments.
+Our Research focus is to study the basic mechanisms of non-protein coding RNAs called long non-coding RNAs (lncRNAs) to target them and use them as biomarkers, diagnostics, and new therapies.

 "Circle of Translational Science"

-Our research begins by obtaining tumor samples (or available patient data), sequencing these samples with various methods of next generation sequencing technologies, identifying de-regulated long non-coding RNAs and their associated protein interactors, then using advanced technologies for their characterization, function, and mechanism, to lastly apply this information for creating novel lncRNA therapies.
+Our research begins by obtaining patient cancer samples (or available patient data), sequence the samples with various methods of next generation sequencing technologies, identify de-regulated long non-coding RNAs and their associated protein interactions and RNA modifications, then use advanced technologies to characterize their function and mechanisms for creating novel lncRNA therapies.